Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Glycemic Index

-Mustard oil contains no carbohydrates, therefore, has a glycemic index of 0.
+Mustard oil contains no carbohydrates and has a glycemic index of 0.

 Acidity

-The acidity of mustard oil based on the Potential Renal Acid Load (PRAL) is equal to 0.
+The acidity of mustard oil based on the Potential Renal Acid Load (PRAL) equals 0.

 Health Impact

-The health impact of mustard oil is an interesting topic due to the fact that it is used in traditional medicine in one part of the world and banned for its supposed harmful effects in the other.
+The health impact of mustard oil is an interesting topic because it is used in traditional medicine in one part of the world and banned for its supposed harmful effects in the other.

 Allergy